dotnet/WatsonWebserver/README.md

 Simple, scalable, fast, async web server for processing RESTful HTTP/HTTPS requests, written in C#.

-## New in v3.0.9
+## New in v3.0.10

-- Added Statistics object.
+- Added methods to retrieve data as bytes, string, or object (using JSON or XML deserialization) - thanks @notesjor and the TFRES project for the contribution!

 ## Special Thanks